Feedback control for random, linear hyperbolic balance laws: Random hyperbolic boundary value problems

 It is strictly positive definite according to Gershgorin circle theorem provided that

 is satisfied.
 This assumption is not restrictive if the deviations from the mean of the stochastic process are sufficiently small.
-We note that the mean and the variance are directly given by the gPC modes for normalized orthogonal polynomials as
+We note that the mean and the variance are directly given by the gPC modes for normalized gPC expansions as

 Therefore, property~\eqref{AssumptionKL} yields

 and the coefficient of variation (\textup{CV}) must satisfy